LucaNerlich/adobe-home-automation/README.md

 ### Testing (Unit + E2E)

+I've tested **every** ui functionality available as well as the div structure with CypressIO E2E tests.
+These run heedlessly during every production build.

-I've written jest unit tests for most of the backend functionality and element creation.
+Additionally, I've written jest unit tests for most of the backend functionality and element creation.
-Additionally, e2e tests are being run heedlessly for chrome and firefox using CypressIO.

 Jest test cases run on dev and prod builds.
-Cypress e2e tests only during production builds.

 Jest Unit Tests